-Management has completed an assessment of the effectiveness of internal control over financial reporting as of December 31, 2022.
+Management has completed an assessment of the effectiveness of internal control over financial reporting as of December 31, 2023.
 In making the assessment, management used the framework in Internal Control - Integrated Framework (2013), promulgated by the Committee of Sponsoring Organizations of the Treadway Commission, commonly referred to as the "COSO" criteria.

-Based on the assessment performed, the Association's management concluded that as of December 31, 2022, the internal control over financial reporting was effective based upon the COSO criteria.
-Additionally, based on this assessment, the Association's management determined that there were no material weaknesses in the internal control over financial reporting as of December 31, 2022.
+Based on the assessment performed, the Association's management concluded that as of December 31, 2023, the internal control over financial reporting was effective based upon the COSO criteria.
+Additionally, based on this assessment, the Association's management determined that there were no material weaknesses in the internal control over financial reporting as of December 31, 2023.

-Keith Hesterberg, President and Chief Executive Officer Fresno Madera Fam Credit, ACA sandy Inewal
+Keith Hesterberg, President and Chief Executive Officer

-Sandy Grewal, Interim Chief Financial Officer Fresno Madera Farm Credit, ACA
+Marta Decker, Senior Vice President and Chief Financial Officer Fresno Madera Farm Credit, ACA Fresno Madera PCA, FLCA